-Ancient India has left many legacies for our world.
+Ancient India has left many legacies for our modern world.
 As we have already seen, it was where Hinduism and Buddhism began.
-It is from where we have inherited unique forms of architecture, art, music and dance - and a distinctive cuisine.
-Perhaps less widely realised are the astonishing advances India's ancient people made in the fields of science and mathematics.
+Ancient India also gave the world unique forms of architecture, art, music and dance - and a distinctive cuisine.
+In addition, the people of ancient India made astonishing advances in the fields of science and mathematics.

 Source 1 A statue of the Indian astronomer and mathematician Aryabhata.
-He described the Earth as a sphere, rotating on its own axis and revolving around the Sun, so explaining day and night and the seasons of the year.
+He described the Earth as a sphere, rotating on its own axis and revolving around the Sun.
+This explained day and night and the seasons of the year.

-Source 2 Our system of Arabic numerals is founded on a numeral system developed in India.
+Source 2 Our system of Arabic numerals is founded on a numeral system developed in ancient India.